We need to try to understand why this increase in prevalence is occurring, and why is it occurring in this specific patient?”

 How would you characterize the incidence of IBD today?

-Inflammatory bowel disease, which includes Crohn’s disease and ulcerative colitis, affects between 1.5 million and 3 million Americans, of which 6% are diagnosed in the very early onset — less than 6 years of age.
+Inflammatory bowel disease (IBD), which includes Crohn’s disease and ulcerative colitis, affects between 1.5 million and 3 million Americans.
+Those diagnosed at less than 6 years old have what is known as very early onset IBD.
+Children with very early onset IBD constitute about 6% of people with IBD, and they frequently have different symptoms than adults and may need a different approach to diagnose and treat their symptoms.
 The incidence of IBD in the adult population appears to be stable, while the diagnosis in children under 6 is increasing.

 Why is that?

 We don’t know.
-We do know that the increase is occurring here in the United States and in newly industrialized countries that have transitioned to westernized culture and diet.
+We do know that the increase is occurring here in the United States and other westernized countries, as well as in newly industrialized countries that have transitioned to a westernized culture and diet.
 Susceptibility appears to be a combination of a patient’s genetics, immune response and environment.
-We need to try to understand why this increase in prevalence is occurring — and why is it occurring in this specific patient?
+We are working to understand why this increase in prevalence is occurring.

 Could you elaborate?

-We’re still working to understand who is going to develop IBD.
-We know it’s a complex interplay of the individual’s genetics, their environmental exposures, and their microbiome, the collection of different bacterial species that live in their intestines.
-In a person with the right genetics and the right microbiome, something happens in the environment that tips things over the edge and leads to the development of inflammation and white blood cells that are acting like there’s an infection when there isn’t one.
-What are the susceptibilities, and who are the at-risk people we need to pay attention to?
+We’re still working to identify biomarkers that can predict who is going to develop IBD.
+We know it’s a complex interplay of the individual’s genetics, their environmental exposures, and their microbiome, which is the collection of different bacterial species that live in our intestines.
+In a person with the right genetics and the right microbiome, something happens in the environment that tips things over the edge and leads to the development of inflammation where white blood cells act like there’s an infection when there isn’t one.

 So how do you diagnose early onset IBD?

-Through the patient’s history, symptoms, results from blood work and tests on stool, as well as imaging and biopsy results from endoscopy and colonoscopy.
+IBD is diagnosed based on the patient’s history, symptoms, results from blood work and stool tests, as well as imaging and biopsy results from endoscopy and colonoscopy.
 Also, all patients who come to our center get an immunologic workup and evaluation.
-If you have immune dysregulation, that may make you more susceptible to inflammatory bowel disease.
-Also, there are certain genetic conditions that make you more susceptible to inflammatory bowel disease, so we also use whole exome sequencing to search for gene defects in children 5 years and under.
-We sometimes do targeted sequencing of specific genes as well.
+If you have immune dysregulation, that may make you more susceptible to developing inflammatory bowel disease.
+Also, there are certain genetic conditions that make you more susceptible to inflammatory bowel disease, so we also perform a genetic analysis in all children with very early onset IBD to evaluate for these conditions.

 Which tells you what?

-Certain DNA changes alert us to look for different treatments specific to addressing the particular pathway that protein is in.
-Also, if we find something that we think might be important but has not been reported in the literature, working with our colleagues in genetics we’re able to investigate that further and expand our understanding of how certain genetic changes affect a person’s susceptibility to developing IBD.
+Certain changes in DNA may signal us to try specific treatments that are known to work better in patients with those changes.
+Also, if we find a change that has not been studied previously, we work with our colleagues in genetics to investigate whether this may be contributing to their risk of IBD.
+These studies are very important since they expand our understanding of how certain genetic changes affect a person’s susceptibility to developing IBD.

 What are the treatment options?

-The two main ones used today are topical medicines, which coat the inside of the intestines and help fight inflammation, and biologics — antibodies that block very specific signaling molecules between white blood cells.
-These molecules are particularly active in IBD.
-We also work with our IBD dieticians, to use food and other dietary interventions both as medicine and to maximize nutrition.
+There are many treatment options available for IBD, from medicines that coat the inside of the intestines and help fight inflammation, to immunomodulators, to biologics (antibodies that block specific signaling molecules between white blood cells that are over-active in IBD).
+For children with very early onset IBD, the immunologic and genetic testing may also point us toward other medications that may work better for that patient specifically.
+We also work with our IBD dieticians and use food and other dietary interventions both as both medicine and to maximize nutrition.

 Does surgery come into play?